Jalez/react-state-history/README.md

 - **Integration example**: [React Flow Integration](https://codesandbox.io/p/sandbox/react-flow-history-lqgwc8)

+## What's New in v0.2.0

+- **Automatic Transaction Rollback**: Enhanced `abortTransaction()` to automatically undo all state changes made during a transaction, eliminating the need for manual state restoration in error scenarios.
+- **Robust Transaction Error Handling**: Added try/catch error handling in the transaction rollback process to ensure stability even if individual operations fail.
+- **Improved Transaction Documentation**: Updated JSDoc comments in the `useTransaction` hook to clearly explain the enhanced transaction behavior.
+- **Future Transaction Model Documentation**: Added design documentation for a potential "delayed execution" transaction model that would provide true database-style "all or nothing" semantics.

 ## What's New in v0.1.9

 - **Enhanced Asymmetric Operations**: Now supports different parameter types for execute vs undo operations, allowing for more efficient state management with collections.